-The CIPS order will be processed through the requesting Units ECC.
-The CIPS Coordinator or group leader will provide the requesting ECC with a CIPS order request with all the group members pertinent information.
+- 40 The CIPS Team order will be processed through the requesting Units ECC.
+The CIPS Coordinator or group lead will provide the requesting ECC with a CIPS order request with all the group members pertinent 41 - 42 information.

-The CIPS Coordinator and designated CIPS group lead will coordinate with the Agency Administrator Point of Contact.
+- The CIPS Coordinator and designated CIPS group lead will coordinate with the Agency Administrator 44 - 45 - Critical Incident Peer Support (CIPS) Team request, notification and ordering procedures provide an 46 organized